Showing posts with label Annual Halloween Story. Show all posts

 One of the men caught hold of the fabric on me sleeve and tugged for me attention.
 He leaned toward me and asked me in a quiet voice if I'd seen a face in the jack o'lantern on the old bridge.

-"Well, no but I didn't look," I said filled with dread and confusion.
+"Well, no, but I didn't look," I said, filled with dread and confusion.

-"And you have too I reckon."
+"And you have too, I reckon."
 The quiet man said to me as the other eyes watched me.
 But I didn't see a face, I never looked, but I could see they didn't believe me.

-"Who's face did you see?"
+"Whose face did you see?"
 I asked the quiet man in a whisper.

 "Mick's."
-He whispered back almost choking on the name.
+He whispered back, almost choking on the name.

 Gabe